ant512/ReallyBadEggs/Readme.txt

 There are a number of differences between Really Bad Eggs and Super Foul Egg.
 Really Bad Eggs does not include a two player mode for two humans.
 There were two ways to implement this.
-The first would have been to share a single DS, with one player using the d-pad and L button, whilst the other used the A, B, X and Y buttons and R button.
+The first would have been to share a single DS, with one player using the d-pad and L button, whilst the other used the A, B, X, Y and R buttons.
 This option is impractical as it would require that the players are very well acquainted.
-The second possibility was a wifi mode, but I abandoned this idea early on as the DS and DS Lite's wifi capabilities are hopeless.
+The second possibility was a wifi mode, but I abandoned this idea early on.
+The DS and DS Lite's wifi capabilities are hopeless for commercial games and worse for homebrew.

-The game does not include a "hard drop" option, in which pressing "Down" to drop a pair of eggs causes them to drop all of the way to the bottom of the grid.
+The game does not include a "hard drop" option, in which pressing "Down" to drop a pair of eggs causes them to drop all of the way to the bottom of the grid, even if the Down button is subsequently released.
 It only features "soft drop", in which releasing "Down" stops the shape from falling.
 This is solely because I *loathe* the hard drop feature.

-As Really Bad Eggs is written for a 66MHz computer in C++, whilst Super Foul Egg was written for a 7.1MHz computer in AMOS (compiled BASIC), Really Bad Eggs is noticably faster and smoother.
+Really Bad Eggs is written for a 66MHz computer in C++, whilst Super Foul Egg was written for a 7.1MHz computer in AMOS (compiled BASIC).
+The remake is noticably faster and smoother.

 Garbage eggs are supposed to be removed from the grid when the eggs adjacent to them explode.
 However, Super Foul Egg features at least one situation in which adjacent garbage eggs are incorrectly left in play.

 Garbage eggs in Super Foul Egg are added to random columns.
 In Really Bad Eggs, these eggs are added to the lowest columns first.
+If there are two or more columns with the same lowest height, the leftmost column receives the garbage egg.

+The bitmap for the green egg with connections at the bottom, left and right is missing from Super Foul Egg.
+As it is on-screen for a total of 1/50th of a second it is doubtful that anyone has ever noticed this, but Really Bad Eggs includes the correct graphic.

 Really Bad Eggs vs Puyo Puyo